aberke/moral-machine-simulation/README.md

 The world of private AVs more closely represents current streets and the rules and values driving them: Vehicles carefully avoid collisions, they yield to other vehicles at intersections, but do not go out of their way to yield to bikes or pedestrians.

 In the world where AVs are designed to operate as shared transit, AV driving algorithms behave differently.
-For example, they yield to bikes and pedestrians waiting in intersections.
+For example, they yield to bikes and pedestrians rather than making bikers and pedestrians wait for them to pass.

-The differt algorithms for private vs shared AVs leads to differing behaviors on the simulated streets.
+The different algorithms for private vs shared AVs leads to differing behaviors on the simulated streets.
 In the __shared__ world:
 - Agents take shared vehicles instead of private cars.
 - Traveling by bike or on foot is more efficient (and safer) because vehicles yield to them.
 Thus more agents choose to travel by bike or foot.